kristinemlarson/gnssrefl/docs/pages/local_notes.md

 1.1.10 fixed subdaily spline fit.  no longer cut off data at the beginning and end.  also output files that are interfrequency bias corrected, relative to L1

+1.1.12 subdir is pretty much the norm for output of downstream programs (vwc, daily_avg, subdaily) and the plots for quickLook added IF bias correction to subdaily (but csv not working) added refl_zones utility